andrew-bolin/pi_hifi_ctrl/README.md

 **-h** merely shows brief usage help
 **--pin [GPIO number]** to specify the GPIO pin to transmit on (default: 4)
 **--repeat [positive integer]** to repeat the command (e.g. vol+/vol- only move the volume a very small amount)

+##cec_stream.py Usage:##

+cec_stream.py is used to receive commands from a TV via HDMI and forward them on to the amplifier.
+The amplifier will turn on & off when the TV does, and will respond to the TV's volume & mute buttons.

+Run it inside a 'screen' session, so it will keep running when your terminal session times out.